achen1296/Apple-Music-Editor/README.md

 [Back to TOC](#table-of-contents)

-- For the details on encryption/compression, see his site, or just look at the functions `load_library_bytes` and `save_library_bytes`.
-The documentation below is after this process to recover the "raw" bytes.
-- I will also assume little-endianness because nobody has documented a case of big-endianness, even though Gary Vollink speculates it might be possible.
+- I will assume little-endianness because nobody has documented a case of big-endianness, even though Gary Vollink speculates it might be possible.
 Therefore 0x 04 03 02 01 interpreted as an unsigned int is 16909060, not 67305985.
   - UTF-16 strings are always little-endian.
 - Integers are almost always unsigned, it will be noted where this is not the case.
 - Booleans (checkboxes) are always 1 byte, 0 = false, 1 = true.